adam-crowther/microservice-starter/docs/CODING_STANDARDS.md

 > The primary consumer of your code is **not** the compiler, but the next developer, or you in 6 months.
 Make it
 > readable and easy to understand first, and make it work second.

+> We don't accept compiler warnings in our code.
+Either fix the warning or suppress it with `@SuppressWarnings`.
+However
+> be aware that your reviewer will want to see a very good argument documented in a comment next to
+> the `@SuppressWarnings` annotation, otherwise he will require you to fix the warning.

+## In general

 [KISS](https://medium.com/sliitwif/keep-it-simple-stupid-the-kiss-principle-guide-to-developers-d6ad83145955),
 [YAGNI](https://martinfowler.com/bliki/Yagni.html),
 [DRY](https://medium.com/code-thoughts/dont-repeat-yourself-caa413910753),